-During joint concreting or grouting, the ends of the beams seated on to the billets projecting from the column face were held providing timber formwork for both sides of the column (for double sided connections) and were clamped using large G clamps for welded plate and billet connections.
+During joint concreting or grouting, the ends of the beams seated on to the billets projecting from the column face were held providing timber formwork for both sides of the column (for double sided connections) and were clamped using large G clamps, as shown in Fig. 10 for bolted billet connections.